ExtendRealityLtd/VRTK/README.md

 player realise they've done something wrong and they'll probably naturally step backwards.

+If the headset is colliding then the teleport action is also disabled to prevent cheating by clipping through walls.

 If using `Unity 5.3` or older then the Headset Collision Fade script is attached to the `Camera (head)` object within the `[CameraRig]` prefab.